Emergent magnetic texture in driven twisted bilayer graphene: Defining the in-plane magnetic moment

 \section{Defining the in-plane magnetic moment}

-The calculation of the magnetic and total current at the atomic sites as presented in \Fref{imap} is only well-defined in the AA-stacked regions where the atoms have approximately the same \textit{x} and \textit{y} coordinates.
+The calculation of the magnetic and total current at the atomic sites is only well-defined in the AA-stacked regions where the atoms have approximately the same \textit{x} and \textit{y} coordinates.
 At these sites, $\vec{I}_{m}(x,y) = [\vec{I}_1(x,y)-\vec{I}_2(x,y)]/2$ and $\vec{I}_T(x,y) = \vec{I}_1(x,y)+\vec{I}_2(x,y)$ are well defined.
 To extend the calculation to other regions of the device, it is necessary to average the current on both layers.
 Our process is divided in two steps.

 \begin{itemize} \item The current on the top layer is averaged at the center of each hexagonal plaquette.
 To avoid double counting of the atomic sites, we average over the centers of every third hexagonal plaquette which form a triangular lattice with lattice parameter $3a$, where $a$ is the carbon-carbon distance.
 To cover up the top layer, we have three different possible triangular lattices.
 These are identified in \Fref{imagavg} (a) by the symbols $\square$, $\diamond$ and $\triangle$.
 We used these lattices to define the current for each in the hexagonal plaquettes of the top layer as: